bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/day7.md

    - css : div[class='ad99']
   - xpath : //div[@class='ad99']

+- With css we can't use text to locate element , but with Xpath we can use
 - Xpath can search elements backward or forward while css works only in forward direction.
 - Xpath can work with text, css cannot work.
 - Xpath has more combinations and can search by index, css cannot search by index